 The main benefits that have been available to UK citizens are as follows: tax credit, housing benefit, child benefit, disability living allowance, income support, incapacity benefits, jobseeker’s allowance, and council tax benefit.
 These are considered to be the most costly benefits to the government.

 Universal Credit is a benefit that is means-tested, aimed at people of working-age who are on a low income.
 It replaces the following six existing benefits by combining into a single source of income: income support, jobseeker’s allowance, employment and support allowance, housing benefit, child tax credit, and working tax credit.

-If you are receiving the state pension, whether this is in full or partial mode, you can claim the following benefits even if over the state pension as long as your income overall is considered low: housing benefits, council tax support, support for mortgage interest, child tax credit, working tax credit, cold weather payment, help with health costs, and warm home discount scheme.
+If you are receiving the state pension, whether this is in full or partial mode, you can claim the following other help for pensioners even if over the state pension as long as your income overall is considered low: housing benefits, council tax support, support for mortgage interest, child tax credit, working tax credit, cold weather payment, help with health costs, and warm home discount scheme.

 Receiving child benefit – Reducing your taxable income

 If you find yourself over the threshold of £50,000, it might be possible to reduce your taxable income.
 Some of the ways you could do this are by increasing your pension contributions or by using a salary sacrifice scheme and receiving childcare vouchers instead of the cash equivalent.

 If you choose to keep receiving Child Benefit but have taxable income of over £50,000, your benefit will be reduced by a corresponding increase in the tax you must pay on it.